 If you love to walk and want to discover Perth city’s icons, arts and cultural history our walking tours could be just the ticket.
 With a variety of guided or self-guided tours, there's something for everybody.

-Please be advised Orientation Tours are only available Tuesday, Thursday and Saturday.
-For more information regarding reduced tour hours, please call 9461 3333.
-(Tours & Kiosk have gone back to normal times.)
+Please be advised, all tours are currently starting at 10:15am and the Orientation Tours are only available Tuesday, Thursday and Saturday.
+For more information regarding reduced hours for the iCity Kiosk and tours, please call 9461 3333.

 FREE Guided City Tours